 Evans Creek and Bear Creek contain Cedar River, Issaquah and north Lake Washington Chinook salmon populations.
 In fact, Bear Creek has the highest abundance of Chinook salmon of all Northwest tributaries.

-The Evans Creek mitigation site will support a variety of wetland plants and wildlife.
-Native plants will provide better habitat than the nonnative reed canarygrass that had taken over this area, and will improve water quality and benefit salmon and other species.
+The Evans Creek mitigation site supports a variety of wetland plants and wildlife.
+Native plants provide better habitat than the nonnative reed canarygrass that had taken over this area, and will improve water quality and benefit salmon and other species.

 Native wetland plants include dogwood, salmonberry, willow, and native wetland grasses.
 Other native plant species include black cottonwood, red alder, Western red cedar, and Sitka spruce.
 The project also incorporated habitat enhancing features such as large and small woody debris.

 What was the project timeline?

 Work on the site began in summer 2012, and was completed in late 2013.
 WSDOT anticipates monitoring the site from 2014 to 2024.